 Using butter in a cake provides flavor, while adding oil makes it super moist.
 So even if your cake recipe calls for just butter or just oil, you can combine them together to maintain the flavor from butter and use some oil to keep the texture of baked goods moist.
-Be sure to use an oil that is has a neutral and light flavor.
-I like to use a combination of canola oil mixed with extra light virgin olive oil.
+Be sure to use an oil that is has a neutral and light flavor such as canola oil or extra light virgin olive oil.

-The recipe calls for canned pineapple in syrup as that was popular during that time.
+The recipe calls for canned pineapple in syrup as that was popular in the 70's.
 It also referred to steps such as using part of the syrup in the pineapple mixture and saving a portion of it mixing it with water and using in the batter.
-However, I used canned pineapple in 100% juice, so it didn’t make the cake too sweet.
+I used canned pineapple in 100% juice, to keep the cake from being too sweet.
 Drain the juice and measure it out before adding to the batter.
-Although you may want to use real pineapple, I found out after testing, I would not suggest doing so.
-Reason being, is that fresh pineapple contains enzymes that change it’s texture when baked.
-During this process, the pineapple releases too much liquid, thus making the your cake soggy.

 Use good flavoring:

 Always use good quality all-natural, pure vanilla extract in your baking.
-If you purchase vanilla, be sure it only contains vanilla beans and alcohol.
-I’d recommend an organic brand such as Frontier.
+I make my own, however if you purchase vanilla, be sure it only contains vanilla beans and alcohol.

 An aluminum, 9×13 is the best cake pan to use for this cake because it helps conduct even heat.
 My favorite brand of cake pans are Fat Daddio’s or NordicWare.
 A glass 9×13 pan would work just as well.
-I wanted to keep this cake traditional, however, you could always try different sizes of pans as well such as round or even a bundt pan lining the pineapple slices up and around the sides.
+I wanted to keep this cake traditional, however, you could always try different sizes of pans as well such as round or a bundt pan.